-4.8.4 Utility Make Targets
+Utility make targets 3.8.4

 Target Description progtool Performs specified operations on the programmer/firmware-loader.
 This target expects user-interaction on the shell while running it.
 When prompted, you must specify the command(s) to run for the tool. bsp Generates a TARGET_GEN board/kit from TARGET.
-This target generates a new Board Support Package with the name provided in TARGET_GEN based on the current TARGET.
+This target generates a new BSP with the name provided in TARGET_GEN based on the current TARGET.
 The TARGET_GEN variable must be populated with the name of the new TARGET.
 Optionally, you may define the target device (DEVICE_GEN) and additional devices (ADDITIONAL_DEVICES_GEN) such as radios.
 For example: make bsp TARGET_GEN=NewBoard DEVICE_GEN=CY8C624ABZI-S2D44 ADDITIONAL_DEVICES_GEN=CYW4343WKUBG update_bsp Change the device in a custom BSP generated by the make bsp command.
-This target changes the device set in a custom Board Support Package generated by the make bsp command.
-The TARGET_GEN variable will specify the Board Support Package to modify.
+This target changes the device set in a custom BSP generated by the make bsp command.
+The TARGET_GEN variable will specify the BSP to modify.
 The DEVICE_GEN variable will specify the new target device of the BSP.
-For example: make update bsp TARGET GEN=NewBoard DEVICE GEN=CY8C624ABZI-S2D44 lib2mtbx Convert . lib files to . mtbx files This will recursively look for . lib files in CONVERSION_PATH and create equivalent . mtbx files adjacent to them.
-The type of . mtbx file is determined by the CONVERSION_TYPE variable.
+For example: make update_bsp TARGET_GEN=NewBoard DEVICE_GEN=CY8C624ABZI-S2D44 lib2mtbx Convert .lib files to .mtbx files This will recursively look for .lib files in CONVERSION_PATH and create equivalent .mtbx files adjacent to them.
+The type of .mtbx file is determined by the CONVERSION_TYPE variable.
 This can be either [local] or [shared].
-The default is [local]. import_deps Import dependent . mtbx files of a given path into the application.
-This will recursively look for . mtbx files in IMPORT_PATH, copy them to the application's deps directory and rename them to . mtb files.
-Note that the import process is not applicable for applications using . lib files.
-These libraries must instead be situated in the application directory. get_app_info

-Target Description get_env_info Prints the make, git, and, application repo info.
+The default is [local]. import_deps Import dependent .mtbx files of a given path into the application.
+This will recursively look for .mtbx files in IMPORT_PATH, copy them to the application's deps directory and rename them to .mtb files.
+This makes them direct dependencies of the application.
+Note that the import process is not applicable for applications using .lib files.
+These libraries must instead be situated in the application directory.
+This process does not automatically lock the libraries to the latest version; use the Library Manager to lock versions. get_app_info Prints the application info for the Eclipse IDE for ModusToolboxTM.
+The file types can be specified by setting the CY_CONFIG_FILE_EXT variable.
+For example: make get_app_info CY_CONFIG_FILE_EXT="modus cybt cyusbdev" get_env_info Prints the make, git, and, application repo info.
 This allows a quick printout of the current application repo and the make and git tool locations and versions. printlibs Prints the status of the library repos.
 This target parses through the library repos and prints the SHA1 commit.
 It also shows whether the repo is clean (no changes) or dirty (modified or new files). check Checks for the necessary tools.
 Not all tools are necessary for every build recipe.
-This target allows you to get an idea of which tools are missin build fails in an unexpected way.
+This target allows you to get an idea of which tools are missing if a build fails in an unexpected way.